Please click on the image(s) to see a larger display. It is the route we followed. Outbound on the northern route, homebound on the southern route.

 Why is the water green?

 It is due to the river’s erosive power.
-An estimated 60 tons of dissolved minerals are swept over Niagara Falls every minute.
+An estimated sixty tons of dissolved minerals are swept over Niagara Falls every minute.
 The color comes from the dissolved salts and “rock flour” (very finely ground rock) picked up primarily from the limestone bed but also the shale and sandstone under the cap at the falls.

 Why is the water so foamy?

 The brown foam below Niagara Falls and along the rapids is a natural result of tons of water plummeting into the depths below.
 It is not dangerous.
 The brown color is clay, which contains suspended particles of decayed vegetative matter.
-It is mainly from the shallow eastern basin of Lake Erie to the south.
+It is from the shallow eastern basin of Lake Erie to the south.

 How does the Niagara River support birding?

 The Niagara River is a critical winter-feeding area for birds.
 The river’s swift current keeps it ice-free, assuring birds have access to water when many other waterways are frozen over.
-The fast-moving waters carry a steady supply of small fish, such as alewives and shiners, that make up an essential part of bird diets.
+The fast-moving waters carry a steady supply of small fish, such as alewives and shiners, which make up an essential part of bird diets.

 Lake Sturgeon Fish.

 Lake Sturgeon is a prehistoric fish dating back 135 million years.
-Canada’s largest freshwater fish is over 6½ feet (2 meters) and weighs up to 300 pounds (136 kilograms).
+Canada’s largest freshwater fish is over 6½ feet (2 meters) and weighs up to three hundred pounds (136 kilograms).
 A cold-water species that live 55 to 80 years.
-Until the mid-1800s, Lake Sturgeon was considered a nuisance species to be discarded, dried, burned as firewood or used as fertilizer.
+Until the mid-1800s, Lake Sturgeon was considered a nuisance species to be discarded, dried, burned as firewood, or used as fertilizer.
 This resulted in over-fishing, which, combined with pollution and destruction of spawning habitat, caused the population to crash.
 In later years, the value of their flesh and caviar and skin for leather was recognized.
 Today, Lake Sturgeon is protected under Ontario’s Endangered Species Act.

 We enjoyed a delightful dinner at a quintessentially British-style restaurant, Queen Victoria Place, where the birds enjoyed the ambiance as they walked the restaurant floor and fly between patrons.